 Agile projects embrace uncertainty (ironically, uncertainty seems to be the only constant in the universe).
 We know that we can’t know everything up front.
 We embrace the fact that we may not completely understand and therefore be able to deliver value with only an up front perspective.
 So, if that’s the case – how can we have a fixed cost/fixed price project – does this mean that every project is inherently going to go on forever?

 Well, no. I’ve been a part of and have helped coach teams on fixed cost and fixed duration projects.
 On these projects, time and money are your constraint – and your team will focus on providing the MOST amount of value possible within those constraints.
-This means you’ll have a model that looks a bit more like this:

 How can you determine these initial constraints?
 Well, you’re going to have to do some high level planning of course to take into account what the business is willing to invest for the value they receive, but also to understand “the big rocks” that need to be in the software.
 I call these “big rocks” or “broad strokes” that allow me to ballpark the areas that need to be focused on to help me determine what constraints should look like.
 The reality here is that we can’t really do complete detailed level planning to derive the plan – but we can made some basic assumptions, time box and cost contain the project – and focus on the emerging value and details.